Qoraiche/laravel-mail-editor/readme.md

 ## License

-license.
+MIT license.
 Please see the [license file](LICENSE) for more information.

 ## Screenshots